rubyonjets/jets-docs/_docs/waf/custom-rules.md

 > This setting doesn't determine how often AWS WAF checks the rate, but how far back it looks each time it checks.
 AWS WAF checks the rate frequently, with timing that's independent of the evaluation window setting.

-It's easy to mistakenly think that setting it to a lower value like 60 instead of 300 will result in the WAF service checking more frequently.
+It's easy to mistakenly think that setting it to a lower value, like 60 instead of 300, will result in the WAF service checking more frequently.
 The window has zero bearing over the frequency at which the WAF service checks.
-In fact, if you set it to 60, then an attacker only has to wait 60s vs 300s before their "rate limit quota" resets and they can try again.
+If you set it to 60, an attacker has to only wait for the 60s vs. 300s before their "rate limit quota" resets, and they can try again.
+So, it has the opposite effect of what you may think.